 Is it illegal to ask the mechanic to waive the deductible?

-No, it is not illegal to ask the mechanic to waive the deductible.
-What would be illegal is if the mechanic overcharged the insurance company in an effort to recoup the cost of waiving the deductible.
+It is not illegal to ask the mechanic to waive the deductible.
+However, it is illegal for the mechanic to overcharge the insurance company in an effort to recoup the cost of waiving the deductible.

 Another thing that would be illegal would be to ask the mechanic to use after-market parts and charge the insurance company for company direct parts so that you won’t have to pay the deductible.

-It is important that you are above board and only ask the mechanic about legal options.
-You could lose a lot more than your car if you try to defraud the insurance company.
+You could lose a lot more than just your car if you try to defraud the insurance company.

-My insurance company requires me to pay my deductible up front; what should I do?
+What should I do if my insurance company requires me to pay my deductible up front?

 Enter your ZIP code into the below FREE tool and compare car insurance rates today!